-- 375 These These two case studies provide new insights with regard of into the role of PV production near orography for in cyclone intensification.
-In contrast to the majority of cyclones with diabatic PV production inside the cyclone, the PV of these cyclones is produced in the environment, i.e., by interaction with orography, and then advected into the cyclone.
-However, with our ERA5 analysis, we cannot identify the the following section we analyze cyclone dynamics using IFS simulations and thus we provide more insights into the underlying diabatic processes responsible for the PV production, which we address in the next section. - 380 leading to cyclonic and environmental PV in the IFS.
+These two case studies provide new insights into the role of PV production near orography in cyclone intensification.
+In the following section we analyze cyclone dynamics using IFS simulations and thus we provide more insights into the underlying diabatic processes leading to cyclonic and environmental PV in the IFS.